 What is a needle bath?
-The basics & the benefits
+The basics & the benefits of this vintage shower

 By O.D.
 Brandenburg – Wisconsin State Journal (Madison) October 2, 1921